tqtg/VnUni/README.md

 # VnUni

-This is a website for student to get recruitment information of universities in Vietnam
+This is a website for students to get recruitment information of universities in Vietnam

 ## Installation
 1. Download the repository